 Really!
 Who would miss the northern lights while visiting Iceland?
 (Me, apparently :'( )

 The northern lights are one of mother nature’s finest creations.
 Its contrasting and ever-changing colors are the result of colliding gaseous particles.
 Best time to view these lights are during cold winter months such as between January-March and September-December.

 Capturing the lights is a mixture of luck and patience.
-Most tours will offer you a night out for free if you fail to catch the lights the first time around.
-But, can you last another 5 hours of absolute bone shattering cold?
+Most tours of the Northern Lights will offer you a night out for free if you fail to catch the lights the first time around.
+But, can you last another 5 hours of absolute bone shattering cold in Iceland in December?

 If so, this is for you!